evans-studio/love4detailing-app/public/role-model.md

-3. CLIENT-FRIENDLY CONTENT STRUCTURE
+3. CLIENT-UPDATE CONTENT STRUCTURE

-Your clients will likely ask for small changes (text, pricing, services).
+ i (Paul) will be making making small changes (text, pricing, services).
 Make it easy.
 	•	All text, labels, and settings should be editable from a single source of truth.
 	•	Use the content.ts file that already exists